Johann Krieger: Life

-Johann and his older brother Johann Philipp came from a Nuremberg family of rugmakers.
+Johann and his older brother Philipp came from a Nuremberg family of rugmakers.
 Neither are related to Adam Krieger, another Baroque composer.
 Johann studied with Heinrich Schwemmer (teacher of Johann Pachelbel) at St. Sebaldus, and sang in the choir there for several years.
 From 1661–68 Krieger studied keyboard playing with Georg Caspar Wecker.
 His older brother's development was different, for Johann Philipp studied with a Froberger pupil, Johann Drechsel.
 However, for about a decade from 1668 the two brothers' lives shared the same course.
 In 1671 both Kriegers studied composition at Zeitz.
 In 1672 Johann Philipp moved to Bayreuth and became court organist there.
 He very quickly rose to the rank of Kapellmeister, and was succeeded as court organist by Johann.
 In 1677 Johann Philipp was employed as court organist at Halle, and Johann soon became chamber musician at Zeitz, a city some 30 miles away.
 He then attained the position of Kapellmeister at Greiz (a further 30 miles south from Zeitz).

 After Count Heinrich I of Greiz died in 1680, Johann worked as Kapellmeister at Eisenberg for a little less than two years.
 He then moved far to the east, to Zittau, to become director chori musici and organist of the Church of St. John (Johanniskirche) there.
 He held the post for 53 years, until his death.
 The Zittau position evidently suited the composer.
 The church stood in the center of the city and was one of the most important churches of Zittau.
 It had several organs, providing ample opportunity to experiment.
 There was no opera house in Zittau, but Krieger's Singspiels were, nevertheless, performed by the pupils of the city's Gymnasium.
 Soon after getting the Zittau position, Krieger started publishing his music.
 The first to appear was Neue musicalische Ergetzligkeit, a large collection of arias and songs for one to four voices, published in 1684 in Frankfurt and Leipzig.
 Keyboard collections, including Sechs musicalische Partien and Anmuthige Clavier-Übung followed more than a decade later, in 1697 and 1698 respectively, both printed in Nuremberg.

 Krieger died on 18 July 1735 at the advanced age of 83.
 According to Johann Mattheson, whose Grundlage einer Ehren-Pforte remains the main source for biographical detail on Krieger, the composer was active until the very end of his life, still performing at a service on 17 July 1735, the day before he died.
 He outlived his brother by some 10 years: Johann Phillip died in 1725, after spending 45 years of his life in Weißenfels, a city in central Germany, not far from the places the two brothers worked at when they were young.
 The city of Zittau was destroyed in 1757 during the hostilities of the Seven Years' War, the Church of St. John is no longer standing.
 Among the numerous lost works are all of Krieger's known Singspiels.
 His older brother's oeuvre also suffered from events that occurred after his death: of some 2,000 cantatas by Johann Phillip, only 76 survive.